What Is Asthma?

 Asthma is a chronic condition affecting the airways of the lungs.
 The hallmark symptoms of asthma are wheezing and difficulty breathing, but intermittent cough or chest tightness may be the only symptom.
 These respiratory symptoms usually come in episodes set off by various environmental or situational "triggers."
-Triggers include -- but aren't limited to -- chemicals, pollution, pollen, animal dander, exercise, smoke, and anxiety or other emotions.
+Triggers include -- but aren't limited to -- chemicals, pollution, seasonal allergens like pollen and ragweed, animal dander, exercise, smoke, anxiety, and an upper respiratory virus like a cold.

 Most people with asthma have only mild and infrequent episodes.
 For them, the condition is an occasional inconvenience.
 For others, episodes can be frequent, serious, and even life-threatening if not properly treated.
 They may need emergency medical treatment.
 If you have asthma, have regular checkups by a doctor.